Optical Comparator (Profile Projector)

 Magnification and Optical Resolution

 Magnification lets you zoom in for a closer look, like a built-in microscope.
 Resolution, on the other hand, is like having super sharp vision, allowing you to see the finest details.
 Higher magnification and optical resolution are necessary for measuring small features accurately.
-Machines like the LM Series or Optical CMMs, have a 3x greater resolution than conventional imaging sensors.
+Machines like the IM-X Series with the LM Camera Head, have a 3x greater resolution than conventional imaging sensors.

 Accuracy and Precision